Open-Attestation/open-attestation-cli/README.md

 ## Performance testing

-To run performance testing for batched wrapping functionality
+To run performance testing for OA functionality

-Default configuration (5 files, 1 iteration) can be executed using this command.
+### Wrap

+Monitor the response time for batched documents wrapping.

+The Default command will test with 2 batched documents in 1 iteration.
 ```
-npm run benchmark
+npm run benchmark wrap
 ```

-Custom configuration can be executed using this command.
+The number of documents and iteration can be modified using these options.
+- numberOfFiles : Number of document for batched wrapping
+- iteration : Number of iteration.

+Example:
 ```
-NUMBER_OF_FILE=10 ITERATION=5 node performance_test/script.mjs;
+npm run benchmark wrap -- --numberOfFiles=3 --iteration=3
 ```